How to Get a Solar Tax Credit in 2015

 - Must meet minimum capacity of 0.5kW of electricity that uses an electricity only or electrochemical process of greater than 30% efficiency for generation purposes

 - Joint occupancy limits the maximum capacity for qualifying costs to $1,667 per 0.5kW.
-However, this does not apply to those who are married filing a join return.
+However, this does not apply to those who are married filing a joint return.
 Each individual may make a claim in this regard.

 - Home must be the taxpayer’s primary residence.